TZstatsADS/spring-2022-prj3-group6/README.md

 	+ Vasiliki Vlachou
 	+ Hahyung Jung - Reported COVID-19 Issue

-+ Project summary: In this project, we created a successful image classifier than is capable of identifying and classifying images of 10 types: plane, car, bird, cat, deer, dog, frog, horse, ship and truck.
++ Project summary: In this project, we created a successful image classifier that is capable of identifying and classifying images of 10 types: plane, car, bird, cat, deer, dog, frog, horse, ship and truck.

 ### Feature Detector
 Our model involves stacking convolutional layers.
 Many of which are small 3x3 filters, with a LeakyReLU and then a max pooling layer.
 There are three of these, with increasing depth of the network from 32 to 128 for the first four blocks of the model.